FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/rfk.md

 # Introduction

 It is perhaps better to start this article off by clarifying what it is **not** rather than what it **is**.
 First, this is not a comprehensive review of RFK's policies and what he stands for (there are far better places to seek that information).
 Second, this is not meant to convince you to vote one way or another based on policy and beliefs (again, there are far better places for that too).
 So then what the *blazes* did I write this for?
 Well, the motivation for this article comes from multiple conversations with friends and family who want to know more about voting for independents in general and RFK in particular.
 Addressing issues such as,
--

 - "Is it a wasted vote?"
-- "Do I vote for RFK to make a point?" / "If I do not then no independent will ever win?"
+- "Do I vote for RFK to make a point?" / "If we do not vote for Independents, then how will they ever win?"

 I believe that these are important questions to ask and I hope to address them in this article.
 In order to answer those questions I will first explain the voting system in place and various strategies that can be used to _win_ and election,